oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_application_group.html.markdown

 The following attributes are exported:

 * `apps` - List of apps in the group.
+* `description` - The description of the application group.
+This field can be used to add additional info.
 * `name` - Name of the application group.
 * `parent_resource_id` - OCID of the Network Firewall Policy this application group belongs to.
 * `total_apps` - Count of total applications in the given application group.